mhameed/puppet-exim/README.md

 ## Usage

-In the simpliest form, you can just include the exim class:
+In the simplest form, just include the exim class:

 ```puppet
   include exim